Recipes & Cooking

 Instead of tossing all those mystery meat parts that aren’t specifically in your recipe, save some money and cook them up.
 These are the parts to save and savor.

-You may have heard tips for buying the perfect turkey.
-Once you’ve got that nice bird, make sure to keep the tail.
+Once you’ve purchased the perfect turkey, make sure to keep the tail.
 It can be slow-roasted or slowly simmered in a broth until the meat pulls away from the bone.
 “Roasted turkey tail is kind of a secret little snack that I like to steal as I’m carving a turkey,” says Chef Ryan Farr of San Francisco’s 4505 Burgers and BBQ, Zagat’s Hottest Barbecue Joint in America, as seen on Anthony Bourdain’s Parts Unknown and Food Network’s Best.
 Ever.
 “It’s actually my favorite part of the turkey that would otherwise be discarded.”
+Find out the best meats to eat, and which ones you should avoid.

 Lamb shanks have a rich flavor even though they are not very large.
 “I love the classic French technique of braising with red wine and mirepoix, which makes for a deliciously hearty winter dish,” says Farr, who has honed his artisanal and sustainable butchery techniques over the years.
 A mirepoix is a mix of diced vegetables such as carrots, celery, and onion, cooked gently for a long time to make a savory base for a dish.

 If you like to make sausages or stews, try using lamb neck.
 “This cut is comprised of a few small muscles with great texture surrounded by hard fat,” says Farr.
 “The fat is incredibly flavorful and absorbs the seasonings that you pair it with instead of melting away like pork fat would.”
-Lamb is one of the delicious things to make in a pressure cooker.
+Check out these inedible food parts that are still surprisingly useful.

 Like pork belly, lamb belly contains a lot of flavorful fat, but most people just don’t realize what they can do with it.
 You can use lamb belly as a replacement for pork belly.
 “I like to take the whole belly and roll it up like pancetta, which can then be grilled whole or cut crosswise to make medallions and roasted or grilled until tender,” says Farr.